 - In the Administration section click on Users > New User.

-- Fill out all information, even though most of your employees will not actually need to log in each day, they will enter their PIN codes so the system can list them as the Cashier.
+- Fill out all information, even though most of your employees will not actually need to log in each day, they will enter their PIN codes so the system can list them as the Sales Clerk.

 - If you need to set up groups, in the same area, click on Groups > New Group, and you can set up permissions for your different levels of employees.
 If you need help with any part of this process, let your Account manager know and we will help you set this up.